Imperial German plans for the invasion of the United States: Plan I

 Germany's first plan was to attack naval power on the US East Coast and thus gain a free hand to establish a German naval base in the Caribbean, and to negotiate for another in the Pacific.
-Naval Lieutenant Eberhard von Mantey (Admiral) (later admiral and a naval historian) was assigned the task of drawing up the plans.
+Naval Lieutenant Eberhard von Mantey (later admiral and a naval historian) was assigned the task of drawing up the plans.
 Mantey, then 28 years old, began the work in late 1897, working through the winter into 1898.
 The secret plans were referred to as Mantey's "winter correspondence".
 With support from the Kaiser, Tirpitz formed a plan to create a navy worthy of Germany's imperial ambitions, called the Tirpitz Plan.
 The Kaiser directed a series of naval expansions, collectively called the German Naval Laws, to bring his goal closer to fruition.
 The Imperial German Navy had already started building powerful new battleships such as the which was to be completed by 1902.

 The first German invasion plan of the US called for a great German fleet to sail across the Atlantic Ocean and to engage and defeat the US Navy's Atlantic Fleet in a decisive battle.
 German naval artillery attacks would then be directed on the established Norfolk Naval Shipyard, the expanding Newport News Shipbuilding center, and all other naval strength in the Hampton Roads area of Virginia.
 Von Mantey called this area the "most sensitive point" of American defenses, the reduction of which would force the US to negotiate.
 Another attack was to be aimed at the prominent Portsmouth Naval Shipyard at the junction of the states of Maine and New Hampshire.
 The Harbor Defenses of New York, von Mantey thought, were too strong, with forts holding powerful anti-ship guns, to be considered a prime target.
 Once America's most important naval shipyards were reduced, the German naval task forces were to remain in commanding blockade positions while a German negotiating team met with American government officials to wring from them whatever demands were determined appropriate by the Kaiser.